UniMath/agda-unimath/src/metric-spaces/metric-space-of-rational-numbers.lagda.md

 uniformly-continuous-neg-ℚ = (neg-ℚ , is-uniformly-continuous-neg-ℚ)
 ```

-### The difference of rational numbers is an isometry
+### Subtracting from a fixed rational number is an isometry

 ```agda
 module _